lwerdna/workbench/arm-faq/README.md

-This is just a collection of questions I've come up with while working with ARM architecture.
+This is just a collection of questions and answer I've come up with while working with ARM architecture.
+I'm not an authority on this subject, so please treat all answers with healthy skepticism.

 ### What is the difference between Armv{7,8,9}, Aarch{32,64}, and A32, T32, A64?